nicokuehn-dci/muzsic-theory-ai/README.md

 2. Prompt for a commit message (or use a default one with timestamp)
 3. Stage all changes
 4. Commit with the provided message
+5. Prompt for push options:
+   - Push current branch only
+   - Push all branches with `--all` option
-5. Push to the remote repository (if configured)
+6. Push to the remote repository (if configured)

 ### Interactive Git Manager (`git_manager.sh`)
 A comprehensive interactive menu for managing Git operations.